LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 - View in Jupyter or Github.
 (Github sometimes mis-formats documents.)
 - NOTE: Your numerical results should be very close to the examples.
     - Your formatting may be very different than provided examples.
 Focus on getting the data and less on the formatting.
+6. Create a simple graph (any type) using Matplotlib and any of the data in the dataframe.
+Briefly explain what the graph shows.
-6. Embed an image indicating that you completed Data Manipulation with Pandas from DataCamp
+7. Embed an image indicating that you completed Data Manipulation with Pandas from DataCamp

  ### Optional Videos: